 - The type of exception (Permanent or Temporary) will also be visible in the banner

-- Approved By Field (When an analyst has added an exception on behalf of client)
+- Approved By Field (When the First AML team has added an exception on behalf of client)

 Exception (Platform View)

 The supporting document field will contain written consent granting the exception that has been applied by the First AML team.